200WordRPG/200wordrpg.github.io/licensing.md

 ---

 # Creative Commons and You
-A
-ll entries are protected under the [Creative Commons Attribution 4.0 International license]( https://creativecommons.org/licenses/by/4.0/).
+All entries are protected under the [Creative Commons Attribution 4.0 International license]( https://creativecommons.org/licenses/by/4.0/).
 That means that anyone can remix, modify, expand, or build upon these entries, and even make money off of them!
 This can include hacks, expansions, adventures, re-skins, and more.

 Of course the license does offer some protection for the original creators: